Nortamo/cont_conda/README.md

     - Initial copy to build directory might take quite a while.
 3. Generate a deploy folder which contains all the needed components `generate_bin.sh`
     - By default The script will generate executable wrappers for everything in `path_to_target/bin`
-    - Remove them after generation or comment out the loop in `generate_bin.sh` if not relevant.
-    - Then you can create your own wrapper
+    - You also disable this and can create your own wrapper
 4. Move the deploy folder where you want it and set the `PATH` variable to the bin folder